 The Kuching where history remains and traditions thrive.
 The Kuching whose streets and villages hold stories of generations.

 I like my first impressions to be challenged.

-Brooke Era History in the City
+Brooke Era History of Kuching

-In Kuching you will hear and see multiple mentions of the Brookes, or more specifically, Sir James Brooke, who was rewarded the area of Sarawak in 1841 by the Sultan of Brunei after quelling a rebellion peacefully.
+In Kuching, you will hear and see multiple mentions of the Brookes, or more specifically, Sir James Brooke, who was rewarded the area of Sarawak in 1841 by the Sultan of Brunei after quelling a rebellion peacefully.
 What was once a part of the Sultanate of Brunei became a British owned empire for over 100 years until the Japanese occupied Sarawak.
 The Brookes rulers came to be known as the White Rajahs and made Sarawak into the thriving region it has become today.